 The findings were evaluated with respect to the isolation by geographic distance hypothesis (IBD), historical records of regional activity during the time period, and comparative bioarchaeological studies.
 This study generates population-specific data on cranial morphological variation in northeastern Europe during the late medieval period and informs historical patterns of migration into the region.

 Pritchard, Carrisa Sue, "Assessing craniofacial variation and sexual dimorphism in a skeletal sample from Medieval Prussia" (2019).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 273.

 Available for download on Tuesday, May 07, 2024